Summertime Kids Grants Program

 Cumberland Community Foundation selected twenty agencies and nonprofit organizations to provide these programs.
 At this time, no additional partners are being added.

-Cumberland Community Foundation currently supports seventeen exceptional programs.
+Cumberland Community Foundation currently supports eighteen exceptional programs.

 Autism Society of Cumberland County – Camp Sunshine Summer Developmental Day Program

 Camp Sunshine is a 5-6 week developmental day program for individuals on the autism spectrum from ages 3-21.
 Our teachers and staff provide academic, functional, social, and life skill- development opportunities through art projects, field trips, small group activities, and educational programs.
 It is held at an elementary school in Cumberland County and includes visits from other area summer programs and organizations like Cumberland County Libraries and Clark Park.